MyGet/MyGetDocs/Docs.Site/Docs/Reference/Credential-Provider-for-Visual-Studio.markdown

 The below screenshot shows the credential provider in action: when NuGet tries to connect to a secured MyGet package source, an OAuth flow is initiated and MyGet will show you a prompt to authenticate against the package source.
 You can choose to authenticate using any identity provider available (as configured in the target MyGet tenant), or simply provide a username and password for your MyGet account.

 <img src="Images/credprovider-screenshot.png" alt="screenshot" />

+# MyGet Credential Provider for Visual Studio 2015 ("Experimental")

+Why experimental?
+Because we had to create a custom build version of the NuGet Package Manager extension for Visual Studio 2015.
+This custom build is just a few commits newer than the latest official release of the NuGet VSIX and includes the Visual Studio Credential Provider extensibility as documented [here](https://docs.nuget.org/ndocs/api/nuget-credential-providers-for-visual-studio).

+To install the MyGet Credential Provider for Visual Studio 2015:

+* Uninstall the NuGet Package Manager extension from Visual Studio 2015 (*Tools > Extensions and Updates...*, look for *NuGet Package Manager* and hit *Uninstall*)
+* Install this custom build of the NuGet Package Manager, available for download on [MyGet](https://www.myget.org/F/credentialproviders/vsix/NuGet.0d421874-a3b2-4f67-b53a-ecfce878063b-3.6.0.2289.vsix)
+* Install the MyGet credential provider for Visual Studio 2015, available for download on [MyGet](https://www.myget.org/F/credentialproviders/vsix/MyGet.CredentialProvider.VS2015.MyGet.13817c70-1be0-4971-8cd7-6a11fb6f4502-1.0.2.54.vsix).